-- 79. For the purposes of Paragraph 3(5)(a) of Schedule 3, when considering country or geographical area risk factors, the firm should: - (a) take into account the information set out in Appendix H to this Handbook when undertaking or reviewing a relationship risk assessment, as the firm shall apply ECDD measures to a business relationship or occasional transaction where the customer or beneficial owner has a relevant connection with a country or territory in Appendix H; - (b) consider the specific ML and FT risks of the countries and territories listed in Appendix I and how those risks affect the overall risk within a business relationship or occasional transaction as set Section 3.4. of this Handbook; and - (c) consider the relevance of the risk factors in Section 3.17.2. of this Handbook.

-75.80.
-In addition to the risk factors set out above, the firm must also give consideration to the following when undertaking or reviewing a relationship risk assessment:

-- (a) where the product or service provided by the firm is a life insurance policy, the type or types of beneficiary of that policy; - (b) the purpose and intended nature of the business relationship or occasional transaction, including the possibility of legal persons and legal arrangements forming part of the relationship; - (c) the type, volume, value and regularity of activity expected; and - (d) the expected duration (if a business relationship). - 76.81.
-For the purposes of Paragraph 3(5)(a) of Schedule 3 and Commission Rule 3.8075.(a) above, the firm's consideration of the type or types of the customer, beneficial owner or beneficiary should incorporate whether they are a natural person, legal person or legal arrangement, as well as their identity and background.

-77.82.
-In accordance with Paragraph 3(5)(b) of Schedule 3, when undertaking or reviewing a relationship risk assessment, the firm shall understand that the risk factors noted in Paragraph 3(5)(a) of Schedule 3 as set out above and any other risk factors, either singly or in combination, may increase or decrease the potential risk posed by the business relationship or occasional transaction.

-78.83.
-In light of the above, when undertaking a relationship risk assessment the firm must ensure that all relevant risk factors are considered, both singly and in combination, before making a determination as to the level of overall assessed risk.

-79.84.
-Consideration of the purpose and intended nature of a business relationship or occasional transaction in accordance with Commission Rule 3.8075.(b) should include an assessment of the economic or other commercial rationale for the business relationship or occasional transaction.
+- 79. For the purposes of Paragraph 3(5)(a) of Schedule 3, when considering country or geographical area risk factors, the firm should: - (a) take into account the information set out in Appendix H to this Handbook when undertaking or reviewing a relationship risk assessment, as the firm shall apply ECDD measures to a business relationship or occasional transaction where the customer or beneficial owner has a relevant connection with a country or territory in Appendix H; - (b) consider the specific ML and FT risks of the countries and territories listed in Appendix I and how those risks affect the overall risk within a business relationship or occasional transaction as set Section 3.4. of this Handbook; and - (c) consider the relevance of the risk factors in Section 3.17.2. of this Handbook. - 80.
+In addition to the risk factors set out above, the firm must also give consideration to the following when undertaking or reviewing a relationship risk assessment: - (a) where the product or service provided by the firm is a life insurance policy, the type or types of beneficiary of that policy; - (b) the purpose and intended nature of the business relationship or occasional transaction, including the possibility of legal persons and legal arrangements forming part of the relationship; - (c) the type, volume, value and regularity of activity expected; and - (d) the expected duration (if a business relationship). - 81.
+For the purposes of Paragraph 3(5)(a) of Schedule 3 and Commission Rule 3.80.(a) above, the firm's consideration of the type or types of customer, beneficial owner or beneficiary should incorporate whether they are a natural person, legal person or legal arrangement, as well as their identity and background. - 82.
+In accordance with Paragraph 3(5)(b) of Schedule 3, when undertaking or reviewing a relationship risk assessment, the firm shall understand that the risk factors noted in Paragraph 3(5)(a) of Schedule 3 as set out above and any other risk factors, either singly or in combination, may increase or decrease the potential risk posed by the business relationship or occasional transaction. - 83.
+In light of the above, when undertaking a relationship risk assessment the firm must ensure that all relevant risk factors are considered, both singly and in combination, before making a determination as to the level of overall assessed risk. - 84.
+Consideration of the purpose and intended nature of a business relationship or occasional transaction in accordance with Commission Rule 3.80.(b) should include an assessment of the economic or other commercial rationale for the business relationship or occasional transaction. - 85.

-- 80.85.
 The firm's procedures may provide for standardised profiles to be used for relationship risk assessments where the firm has satisfied itself, on reasonable grounds, that such an approach effectively manages the risk for each particular business relationship or occasional transaction.
-However, where the firm has a diverse customer base, or where a wide range of products and services are offered, it must develop a more structured and rigorous system to show that judgement has been exercised on an individual basis rather than on a generic or categorised basis. - 81.86.
-Whatever method is used to assess the risk of a business relationship or occasional transaction, the firm must maintain clear documented evidence as to the basis on which the relationship risk assessment has been made.
+However, where the firm has a diverse customer base, or where a wide range of products and services are offered, it must develop a more structured and rigorous system to show that judgement has been exercised on an individual basis rather than on a generic or categorised basis.